ExceptedPrism3/Social/README.md

 A Plugin that supports multiple server versions (Bukkit, BungeCord, WaterFall, Velocity, etc...)

-This plugin can be found on [Spigot](https://www.spigotmc.org/resources/logger.93562) & [MC-Market](https://www.mc-market.org/resources/20400/) & [Hyatlas](https://hyatlas.com/shop/social.28).
+This plugin can be found on [Spigot](https://www.spigotmc.org/resources/logger.93562) & [MC-Market](https://www.mc-market.org/resources/20400/).

 If support is needed or a suggesting that needs to be implemented, feel free to ask on the **[Discord](https://discord.gg/MfR5mcpVfX)**.

-# About the Plugin
+## About the Plugin
 Social media corners for your Server, with some cool features.

 ### It offers some commands like

+- /facebook
-- /Facebook
+- /discord
-- /Discord
+- /youtube
-- /Youtube
+- /twitch
-- /Twitch
+- /instagram
-- /Instagram
+- /store
-- /Store
+- /website
-- /Website
+- and more...

 ### The plugin can be installed across multiple server versions.
 Such as: